Guide to Wisconsin’s Employment of Minors Laws

 Work Permits: Employment of minors permits (also known as “work permits”) are required for the lawful employment of minors under 16 years of age in work in connection with the business, trade, or profession of an employer.
 Every employment of minor permit issued under the authority of Wis.
 Stat. § 103.70 shall also constitute a certificate of age under Wis.
 Stat. § 103.75, as long as the minor named in the permit continues in the employ of the employer named on the permit.
 Should the ownership of the business change, the minor would need to obtain a new work permit.

-A employment of minors permit does not does not protect the employer if it allows the minor to do any work that is prohibited by employment of minors laws.
+An employment of minors permit does not protect the employer if it allows the minor to do any work that is prohibited by employment of minors laws.
 See Wisconsin Administrative Code Ch.
 DWD 270.

 - Work Permits are NOT needed for: